solo-io/squash-vscode/docs/example-app-kubernetes.md

-# Debug microservices App - Kubernetes
+# Debug microservices App on Kubernetes using VS Code

 Table of Contents